hqthoai/shub-intern-test/README.md

 ## SHUB INTERN TEST FOR FRONTEND DEV
-This is a entrance test for frontend developer position of SHUB TECHNOLOGY JSC
+This is a entrance test for frontend developer intern position of SHUB TECHNOLOGY JSC

 For task 1 and task 3: I use javascript running through nodejs